jeffgbutler/mybatis-kotlin-examples/README.md

 Subsequently, we will investigate modifications to MyBatis, or potential Kotlin extensions, that may lead to a more idiomatic Kotlin integration.

-Note that in most cases, we are foregoing XML and working solely with the Java API for MyBatis.
+Note that in most cases we are foregoing XML and working solely with the Java API for MyBatis.
 Hopefully it will be clear how to translate the concepts to XML if so desired.

 All the code in this project is pure Kotlin.
 As is typical, source code is in the /src/main/kotlin